|Given its relatively conservative, quietly affluent reputation,

 on a green slope just steps away from Montecito's shoreline.
 It's quite

 and the restaurant is first-rate.
+HOWEVER, THIS HOTEL IS TEMPORARILY CLOSED.

-all, the beach is right outside the door.
 Finally, if you're wanting

 ultimate splurge, look no further: After many years of building and